scrapinghub/scrapy-poet/docs/advanced.rst

 data instead of ignoring it with the use of ``DummyResponses`` in favor of its own internal solution.

-In the following versions of scrapy-poet, we're planning to include new Page Object type responsible for receiving spider-related settings.
+In the following versions of scrapy-poet, we're planning to include a new Page Object type responsible for receiving spider-related settings.
 That could be the whole Scrapy settings or just a sub-set of it.
-It's yet to be defined and implemented.
+It's yet to be defined and implemented but that will make it easier to enforce those Scrapy settings.

 .. note::